dessalines/referendum/readme.md

 TODO

   * Just your polls for now.

-* Redirecting to the SSH site
+* show if the poll is private, rework private password(because its coming back as a json result)

 * Start working on comment and option paging